DragonRidersUnite/book/src/introduction.md

 What's shipping?
 Isn't that when you want Mulder and Scully to kiss?
 No!
 Get your head out of the gutter you alien-loving freak.
 (I want to believe! 🛸) Shipping is when you 1. finish your game and 2. release it for people to play it.

 So here's your mindset, boiled down: make a small game and ship it for free, then make another small game and ship it for free.
 Before long, you'll be building a visual novel where Mulder and Scully kiss.
-Imagine yourself swimming in a pool of cryptocoins!
-But seriously, what that mindset will do is help you grow as a developer, build a fanbase, and get your shipping muscle primed and ready for making a better game each time.
+Now, imagine yourself swimming in a pool of cryptocoins!
+But seriously, what that iterative mindset will do is help you grow as a developer, build a fanbase, and get your shipping muscle primed and ready for making a better game each time.

 ## What We'll Be Making